Algoraphics/Slime-Freighter/README.md

 **What is this?**

 This is a music video style VR experience made with [A-Frame](https://aframe.io).
+Currently it is not supported on mobile devices.

 **Questions?
 Comments?
 Bugs?
 Job Offers?
 Cool Links?
 Angry Rants?**
 - Email:  *algoraphics@gmail.com*